Introducing "RAGent," a RAG system compatible with various data sources.

 - BigQuery

-We currently rely on AWS because we created it to meet internal needs.
+Currently, it relies on AWS because it was created to meet internal company needs.

 summary

-RAGent is a practical RAG system that skillfully combines AWS managed services and integrates two major sources of information: internal documents and chat logs.
+RAGent is a practical RAG system that cleverly combines AWS managed services to integrate two major sources of information: internal documentation and chat logs.

-In particular, the "embedding-independent" approach, which incorporates Slack's search functionality directly into the RAG pipeline, is an excellent solution that strikes a good balance between real-time performance and operational load.
+In particular, the "embedding-independent" approach of directly integrating Slack's search functionality into the RAG pipeline is a solution that strikes an excellent balance between real-time capabilities and operational burden.

-It is distributed as a single binary written in the Go language, so the barrier to adoption is low.
+Because it is distributed as a single binary written in Go, the barrier to entry is kept low.

 If you are interested, please contact us here.